James Buddy Day: Charles Manson

 James Buddy Day wrote to Charles Manson in 2016 and proposed creating a documentary to explore Manson's longstanding claim of innocence.
 Manson accepted, and when Manson died on November 19, 2017, Day became the last journalist to interview him through a year long series of phone calls, which were the basis for the film Charles Manson: The Final Words.
-Narrated by musician and director Rob Zombie, the documentary focuses on the Manson family murders told from Manson's perspective using never-before-seen case files, pictures and exclusive interviews with so-called "Manson Family" members, Barbara Hoyt, Catherine Gillies, and Bobby Beausoleil.
+Narrated by musician and director Rob Zombie, the documentary focuses on the Manson family murders with interviews with so-called "Manson Family" members, Barbara Hoyt, Catherine Gillies, and Bobby Beausoleil.

 The documentary presents an "alternate theory" behind the so-called "Manson Family" crimes, proposing the murders were the result of a series of interconnected events surrounding Charles Manson, in contrast to the Los Angeles District Attorney's theory that the murders were the result of Manson's desire to start a race war he called "Helter Skelter."

-The film premiered on REELZ Channel to much acclaim and was awarded the 2017 Audience Award at the Red Rock Film Festival, Best Dramatic Documentary at the Atlanta Docufest 2017, as well as and Official Selection of CUFF.Docs 2017 and the Calgary Underground Film Festival.
+The film premiered on REELZ Channel and was awarded the 2017 Audience Award at the Red Rock Film Festival, Best Dramatic Documentary at the Atlanta Docufest 2017, as well as and Official Selection of CUFF.Docs 2017 and the Calgary Underground Film Festival.
 The film was listed as recommended viewing by both the New York Times and the Washington Post.
 In 2018, Day directed the documentary Charles Manson: The Funeral for MyEntertainment which documented the legal battle over Manson's remains and subsequent funeral held by Manson's grandson Jason Freeman.
 In 2019, Day directed a third Manson related film called Manson: The Women for the Oxygen Channel.
 The documentary featured Lynette "Squeaky" Fromme, Sandra "Blue" Good, Diane "Snake" Lake, and Catherine "Gypsy" Share.

-Day wrote a book about his experiences speaking with Charles Manson, and the Manson Family, entitled Hippie Cult Leader: The Last Words of Charles Manson.
-The book featured Day's conversations with Manson over the last year of Manson's life, during which time Day uncovered an "alternate theory" for the Manson murders that disputes the alleged race-war motive known as Helter Skelter."
+Day wrote a book about his experiences speaking with Charles Manson, and the Manson Family, Hippie Cult Leader: The Last Words of Charles Manson.
+The book described Day's conversations with Manson over the last year of Manson's life, during which time Day uncovered an "alternate theory" for the Manson murders.